 Alex pointed to that restaurant across the street – Cơm tấm Trần Quý Cáp – as being one of the best places to get cơm tấm or broken rice in Saigon.
 It’s been open for decades and was a favorite of both his father and grandfather!
 The dish is referred to as “broken rice” because it’s made with fragments of rice grains that were broken in the field, during drying, during transport, or by milling.

-With several stops to make on tonight’s tour, cơm tấm was too heavy to have now so Ren and I went back to this restaurant for lunch the following day.
+With several stops to make on tonight’s tour, cơm tấm was too heavy to have now so we went back to this restaurant for lunch the following day.
 They serve a mean com tam suon nuong which is grilled pork chop with broken rice.
 I’ll describe it in more detail in an upcoming Vietnamese food guide.